seek-oss/skuba/docs/babel.md

   `skuba`'s existing `tsc`-based build supports a single `src` alias via [skuba-dive]'s [register hook], which means we impose an unfortunate runtime dependency.

-  The way that this hook must be imported is a bit magic and makes it difficult to execute arbitrary TypeScript source files, as the hook must run before any aliased imports.
+  The way that this hook must be imported is a bit magic and makes it difficult to execute arbitrary TypeScript source files, as the hook must be loaded before any aliased imports.

   (This is a big part of why `skuba` has the concept of an explicit entry point for a project.)

 - `ts-jest` can be dropped in favour of Jest's built-in Babel support,